devSchacht/essential-image-optimization/app/partials/book.md

 </figure>

 I used [jpeg-compress](https://github.com/imagemin/imagemin-jpeg-recompress) from the [jpeg-archive](https://github.com/danielgtaylor/jpeg-archive) project to calculate the SSIM (The Structural Similarity) scores for a source image.
-SSIM is a method for measuring the similarity between two images, where we score the quality of one image relative to another that is considered "perfect".
+SSIM is a method for measuring the similarity between two images, where the SSIM score is a quality measure of one image given the other is considered "perfect".

 In my experience, MozJPEG is a good option for compressing images for the web at a high visual quality while delivering reductions on file size.
 For small to medium sized images, I found MozJPEG (at quality=80-85) led to 30-40% savings on file size while maintaining acceptable SSIM, offering a 5-6% improvement on jpeg-turbo.
 It does come with a [slower encoding cost](http://www.libjpeg-turbo.org/About/Mozjpeg) than baseline JPEG, but you may not find this a show stopper.